huuminhn/Linear_and_NonLinear_Programming/README.md

-## Linear and Non-Linear Programmin
+## Linear and Non-Linear Programming
 These are the my academic projects, using R to solve the linear and non-linear programming problems.
 Data is collected from an open source to serve the academic purposes.
 The results and conclusion will be provided in a Rmarkdown file.